iluwatar/java-design-patterns/layers/README.md

 Use the Layers architecture when

-* You want clearly divide software responsibilities into different parts of the program.
+* You want to divide software responsibilities into different parts of the program.
 * You want to prevent a change from propagating throughout the application.
 * You want to make your application more maintainable and testable.